microsoft/AzureAppForMicrosoftTeams/Documentation.md

 > ![select subscription](./teams/select-subscription.png)
 > ![select action group](./teams/select-action-group.png)

   To link an action group to a channel, one must be part of Azure Monitor Contributor group.
+When an action group is linked to a channel a webhook action will be created with the name Azure_Microsoft_Teams_<Time_stamp> for the linked action group.

 ## Unlink an action group
 Run `actionGroups` command.
 Click on 'View all action groups' button and select the action group that you want to unlink.